blackberry/OpenNebula-Carina/docs/INSTALL.md

 G. Set up and install Redis VMs

    * Download and build redis from http://redis.io (version 2.6)
-   * Create 2 VMs to act as master and slave and install redis
+   * Create 2 VMs to act as master and slave and install redis - Alternatively for testing you can just run redis on Carina management VM.
    * Start the redis server
          redis-server --daemonize yes --appendonly yes (on master) redis-server --daemonize yes --slaveof  <masterip> 6379 (on slave)